 Multiple wartime grenades discovered in a public park in Kent

-Police were called in when wartime munitions were discovered in St George’s Park, Tunbridge Wells.
+Police have been called to St George’s Park, Tunbridge Wells after wartime grenades were discovered.
 As a result, an army bomb disposal team was dispatched to the scene.

 A member of the public exhumed the WWII unexploded ordnance (UXO) during a morning walk.
 The UXO was subsequently destroyed in a controlled explosion.